-A Car Navigation System for Linux and UNIX (and PocketPC too)
+RoadMap — A Car Navigation System for Linux, UNIX and Others

 In addition to this introductory page, you might want to look at a short note describing current project status.